 How to Sell Short Stories on Amazon

-You can publish your short story in several places (Kobo, Wattpad, Barnes and Noble), but we’ll focus on Amazon.
+You can publish your work in several places (Kobo, Wattpad, Barnes and Noble), but we’ll focus on how to sell short stories on Amazon.
 The reason?
 They have more than 50% of the total e-book market share, and 75% internationally.

 If you want to have the best chance of selling your books at a profit, Amazon is the way to go.